Milad-Zaman/fdap-2024-Milad-Zaman/Apartment_Analysis/1.Literature_review/Literature_review.md

 4. Zhang, Y., Zhang, Y., & Qian, S. (2019).
 How to Price Your House: Exploring Price Determinants of Online Accommodation Rental.
 Wuhan International Conference on E-Business.

 5. Kimani, E.N., Kuria, B.T., & Ngigi, M.M.
 (2021).
 Analysis of Spatial Factors Affecting Rental House Prices: A Case Study of Nyeri Town Constituency, Kenya.
 Journal of Geosciences and Geomatics.

+6. Hess, C., Acolin, A., Walter, R.J., Kennedy, I., Chasins, S.E., & Crowder, K. (2021).
+Searching for housing in the digital age: Neighborhood representation on internet rental housing platforms across space, platform, and metropolitan segregation.
+Environment and Planning A: Economy and Space, 53, 2012 - 2032.

+7. Suárez-Vega, R., & Hernández, J.M.
+(2020).
+Selecting Prices Determinants and Including Spatial Effects in Peer-to-Peer Accommodation.
+ISPRS Int.
+J. Geo Inf., 9, 259.

+8. Wu, J., Zheng, X., & Cai, J. (2021).
+Does Online Product Presentation Matter: An Empirical Analysis of the Effects of Listing Photos on Short-term Rental Purchases.
+Wuhan International Conference on E-Business.

+9. Yang, X., & Tian, M. (2022).
+To see and then to believe: how image affect tenant decision-making and satisfaction on short-term rental platform.
+Electronic Commerce Research, 1 - 25.

+10. Ert, E., Fleischer, A., & Magen, N. (2016).
+Trust and Reputation in the Sharing Economy: The Role of Personal Photos on Airbnb.
+DecisionSciRN: Financial Decision-Making (Topic).

+11. Hebdzyński, M. (2023).
+Quality information gaps in housing listings: Do words mean the same as pictures?
+Journal of Housing and the Built Environment, 38, 2399 - 2425.

+12. Kaller, T. (2019).
+Analyse von Online-Mietwohnungsanzeigen.